1. Policy review record

 Data minimisation

-Personal data shall only be processed where it is necessary to achieve the aims of the organisation.
-Only the minimum amount of personal data required to achieve the aim shall be used.
+Personal data will be processed only when necessary to achieve the organisation's objectives.
+We will use the minimum amount of personal data required to meet these objectives.
 Personal data shall be de-identified or anonymised at the earliest opportunity and in accordance with best practice.

 Data retention

-Personal data shall be held only for so long as they continue to enable or assist the UK Statistics Authority undertake its functions.
+Personal data shall be held only for so long as they continue to enable or assist the UK Statistics Authority to undertake its functions or where legally required to retain the data.
 Personal data shall be disposed of appropriately and in accordance with best practice.

 Data security